Fall equinox 2019: Not as 'equal' as you may think

 In Greek mythology, the fall equinox marks the return of the goddess Persephone to the underworld for three months, where she is reunited with her husband, Hades.
 Chinese and Vietnamese people still celebrate the Harvest Moon (also known as the Mid-Autumn Festival).
 Lanterns line the streets as people give thanks, watch the moon and eat.
 Round pastries called mooncakes are a Mid-Autumn Festival favorite.
 It's held on the 15th day of the eighth lunar month on the Chinese calendar.
 That was September 13 in 2019.

-Harvest festivals In Great Britain have their roots in fall equinox since pagan times.
+Harvest festivals in Great Britain have their roots in fall equinox since pagan times.

 Are the Northern Lights really more active at the equinoxes?